misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 * list element with functor item
 {:toc}

+_Updated July 9th, 2013_

+* _Bumped vagrant from version 1.2.2 to 1.2.3_
+* _Bumped berkshelf from version 2.0.5 to 2.0.6_
+* _Bumped VirtualBox from version 4.2.12 to 4.2.16_
+* _Berkshelf 2.0.6 no longer needs the version constraint for test-kitchen - removed_

 Jamie Winsor hasn't yet updated his [guide to authoring cookbooks the Berkshelf way](http://vialstudios.com/guide-authoring-cookbooks.html) to match [recent changes related to Vagrant 1.x](https://github.com/RiotGames/berkshelf/issues/416) and [Chef 11](http://www.opscode.com/blog/2013/03/11/chef-11-server-up-and-running/)
 This post is an attempt to update these instructions, walking through his